N-B-Kelly/REcompile-checker/README.md

 More detailed documentation can be found in the test_readme.txt file, or by running the command with the argument '-h'.

+If something should have been rejected, but was accepted, and the five argument version of tester.sh was used, it will try to minimize the expression, finding a smaller and less complex regex that also fails in the same way.

 *WARNING:*

 I make no assurances that this will 100% line up with the course specification: I'm pretty sure it does, but it's entirely possible that there's a bug somewhere, or that I missed something.

-If you spot any mistakes, or can think of any error cases that aren't covered (REgen.java, look for `public static LinkedList<String> bad_regex...` - currently line 86), then just send me an email, make a pull request,  or open an issue.
+If you spot any mistakes, or can think of any error cases that aren't covered (REgen.java, look for `public static LinkedList<String> bad_regex...` - currently line 83), then just send me an email, make a pull request,  or open an issue.